-How to Prove You Have Whiplash—and How a Lawyer Can Help
+How To Prove You Have Whiplash After a Car Accident and How a Lawyer Can Help

 Whiplash commonly occurs during car accidents, but it’s not always simple to understand or prove.
 Personal injury attorneys see many clients with a range of whiplash-related symptoms, yet often encounter insurance companies that don’t want to recognize these injuries (or their severity).